Overview

 - Guides are certified by the Nepal Mountaineering Association

-- The Chulu West package Nepal includes all meals, permits, and emergency coverage
+- The Chulu West package in Nepal includes all meals, permits, and emergency coverage

 - Reviews from past climbers are available and positive